Get started with the openEO R Client

 If you want to install the development version, you can install from GitHub.
 It may contain more features, but may also be unstable.

 You need to have the package 'devtools' installed.
-If it is not installed use install.packages("devtools").
+If it is not installed use install.packages("devtools")

-Now you can use install_github from the devtools package to install the development version:
+from the devtools package to install the development version:

 devtools::install_github(repo="Open-EO/openeo-r-client", dependencies=TRUE, ref="develop")